 I will leave you with this tip from Dr. Andrew Weil – Remember to cook your pasta al dente (when it has “tooth” to it) because it has a lower glycemic index than fully-cooked pasta.
 Low-glycemic-load carbohydrates should be the bulk of your carbohydrate intake to help minimize spikes in blood glucose levels.

 What Are Your Favorite Pastas?
 Share with me and others in the comments below…

 If you know someone who loves pasta, please share this post with them.
 Who knows maybe they’ll invite you over for some yummy delicious & nutritious noodles!

 P.S.
-Remember to check out The Eating Guide Program which has a bunch of yummy healthy recipes using the best ingredients and foods on the planet!
+Remember to check out our Meal Plans for Health Program which has a bunch of yummy healthy recipes using the best ingredients and foods on the planet!
 You get a monthly calendar with weigh-loss recipes, exactly what to eat and which groceries to buy.
 Signing up for this program helps to support all the Food Babe investigations – so thank you!